jnozzi/cocoadev.com/markdown/NSMutableDataProblems.md

 what i did here was this.... ( this is test code only..... but the results it gives are correctly displayed )

-int General/ReplaceMoveData = 7100;
+int ReplaceMoveData = 7100;

-General/NSMutableData *General/ScanFile = General/[NSMutableData dataWithContentsOfFile: @"/MYVOL/THEFILE...."];
+NSMutableData *ScanFile = [NSMutableData dataWithContentsOfFile: @"/MYVOL/THEFILE...."];
-General/NSLog(@"%@",General/ScanFile);// lets look at the representation of the file ... looks like hex to me!!!!
+NSLog(@"%@",ScanFile);// lets look at the representation of the file ... looks like hex to me!!!!

-General/[ScanFile replaceBytesInRange:General/NSMakeRange(0,sizeof(General/ReplaceMoveData)) withBytes:&General/ReplaceMoveData];
+[ScanFile replaceBytesInRange:NSMakeRange(0,sizeof(ReplaceMoveData)) withBytes:&ReplaceMoveData];
-General/NSLog(@"AFTER REPLACE %@",General/ScanFile);
+NSLog(@"AFTER REPLACE %@",ScanFile);

- ok it looks like while 4456 in the General/DataObject is only 2 bytes long... the data 7100 that im trying to replace it with is 4 bytes long. == not good.
+ ok it looks like while 4456 in the DataObject is only 2 bytes long... the data 7100 that im trying to replace it with is 4 bytes long. == not good.

 *Aha!
 Look carefully at what's changed in the two memory dumps you've provided, and your problem will become clear: you're replacing the **hex** value 0x44564456 with the **decimal** value 7100 (equivalent to the hex value 0x00001bbc, which is what we see in the second dump).
-So your code should read     short General/ReplaceMoveData = 0x7100;.
+So your code should read     short ReplaceMoveData = 0x7100;.
 If you're creating a hex editor, your real problem is likely to be how to convert whatever values the user types in (likely to be stored as strings) to int values.
 There's a post above which can give you some pointers*

 my intention is to replace the 4456 in beggining of the original data with the Hex representation of 7100.
 Im basicaly trying to write a simple Hex editor app.
 This has got me very stumped !!!